Floriannue/CORApy/readme_florian2.md

 - If methods need to import their own class or helpers, do it at the top of the file
 - `func` = public interface with validation (parent class)
 - `func_` = raw implementation for internal use (child overrides)
-- matlab nargout is not available in python -> solve with addtional methode parameter(s)
+- MATLABs nargout (how many outputs are expected) is not available in python -> solve with addtional methode parameters (e.g. return_set in representsa_), must be consistently used across functions
 - **NEVER** import methods as standalone functions.
 All methods are attached to classes in `__init__.py`.
 **WRONG:**
 ```python